 Finding female pioneers in mathematics

-Before World War II, few women received PhD's in mathematics.
+Before World War II, more than 200 American women received PhD's in mathematics.
 Museum staff and volunteers tracked many of them down, and today we share their collections online.

 The focus of Women's History Month this year was the history of women in science, technology, engineering, and mathematics (STEM).
 Smithsonian scholars have been pondering the topic for decades.
 The fruits of their work can be seen in a group of artifacts recently made available online.